cartography and geospatial data analysis by

 Academics

-Concurrent Bachelor of Science Degrees in
+Bachelor of Science Degree in

-Geographic Information Science and Data Science
+Geographic Information Science

 - est graduation May 2026